New — webhooks your AI agents can wait on. Hook & Sense opening to early access.

 How HookSense helps

-HookSense stores per-endpoint signing secrets encrypted at rest.
-Verification happens in our infra so the secret never appears in your handler logs or stack traces.
+HookSense stores per-callback-endpoint signing secrets encrypted at rest. `verify_signature` runs in our infra, so the secret never appears in an agent's context, handler logs, or stack traces.

 Get a free webhook URL